10 steps to success with ChargePoint EV charging for employees

 See how many people are charging at your workplace compared with your expectations.
-If charging has not taken off, make sure employees know how to get a charge!
+If charging has not taken off, make sure that employees know how to get a charge!
 Take a look at your energy costs, too.
 If they are higher than expected, consider setting a small fee to recover the expense.

-Grow your program over time.
+Grow your programme over time.

 EV charging really is contagious!
 Once your employees get a taste of driving a better way, more and more of them will make the switch to electric.
-Keep an eye on your station utilization report in the ChargePoint dashboard and start planning for your next station installation(s).
+Keep an eye on your station utilisation report in the ChargePoint dashboard and start planning for your next station installation(s).

 That’s it!
 You’re just 10 easy steps away from success.
 To get started with an EV charging programme for your employees, contact our team.